Revanth-03/revanth-todos-list/README.md

 2. cd revanth-todos-list
 3. open index.html

  or simply download the repository to your local machine.
-Then, open the `index.html` file in a web browser.<br>
+Then run the command npm install to install all the dependences,after then run the command npm start.<br>

 ## Usage